echemdb/svgdigitizer/doc/cli.md

 Command Line Interface
 ======================

-The command line interface (CLI) allows creating SVG files from PDFs, which in tun allows digitizing the [processed SVG files](usage.md).
+The command line interface (CLI) allows creating SVG files from PDFs, which in turn allows digitizing the [processed SVG files](usage.md).
 Certain plot types have specific commands to recover different kinds of plots with different metadata.
 All commands and options are revealed with

 ```{note}
 The preceding `!` in the following examples is used to evaluate bash commands in [jupyter notebooks](https://jupyter-tutorial.readthedocs.io/en/stable/workspace/ipython/shell.html).
 Remove the `!` to evaluate the command in the shell.